partout-io/partout/README.md

 bin/darwin-arm64/libpartout.a       # macOS
 bin/linux-aarch64/libpartout.a      # Linux
 bin/windows-arm64/libpartout.lib    # Windows
-bin/android-aarch64/libpartout.so   # Android emits a shared library
+bin/android-aarch64/libpartout.a    # Android
 ```

-All binaries must be bundled with the Swift runtime to work.
+Additionally, `libpartout_c` and the shared vendored libs must also be linked.
+Partout must be bundled with the Swift runtime to work.

 Building for Android requires access to external SDKs:

 - `$ANDROID_NDK_ROOT` to point to your Android NDK installation
 - `$SWIFT_ANDROID_SDK` to point to your Swift for Android SDK installation (e.g. in `~/.swiftpm/swift-sdks`)

-The CMake configuration is done with the `android.cmake` toolchain.
+The CMake configuration is done with the `android.toolchain.cmake` toolchain.
 The script runs on macOS, but can be adapted for other platforms with slight tweaks to `scripts/build.sh`.

 ## Demo